Christopher Catling FSA

 The Marc Fitch Fund makes small grants towards the costs of publishing scholarly work in the fields of British and Irish national, regional and local history, archaeology, antiquarian studies, historical geography, the history of art and architecture, heraldry, genealogy and surname studies, archival research, artefact conservation and the broad fields of the heritage, conservation and the historic environment.

-Research grants: these are intended to cover incidental expenses, such as the cost of travel and accommodation within the UK/Ireland to visit archives; they are not intended to cover time spent in research and writing.
+Pre-publication grants: these are principally intended to help authors meet the cost of commissioning illustrative material or paying for reproduction licences.
+They can also be used to cover the costs of travel and accommodation within the UK and Ireland to visit libraries and archives or to commission specialist reports or translation services.
+They are not intended to cover the cost of your time spent in research and writing.
 To qualify, your work must already have been provisionally accepted for publication.

-Special Project Grants: from time to time the Fund considers applications for special projects that do not fit easily into one of the above categories, such as the conservation, cataloguing, scanning, transcription and study of significant primary sources, or the conservation and study of significant artefacts.
+Special Project Grants: from time to time the Fund considers applications for special projects that do not fit easily into one of the above categories, such as the conservation and study of significant artefacts or the cataloguing of collections.
 To qualify, original research and the publication of the results has to be part of the project.

 Our funding criteria